If you accept card payments at your business, you're probably wondering, "How does the money actually get from my customer's card to my bank account?"

 What’s a settlement in payment processing?

-"Settlement" is when the money from all those transactions in your batch actually moves from your customer's bank to your business's bank account.
-Helcim takes the transactions from the batch and sends them to the banks to get you paid.
+"Settlement" is when the money from all those transactions in a batch moves from your customer's bank to your business's bank account.

 Settlements: a step-by-step process